3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Monument to the Warsaw Ghetto Uprising of 1943 Monument, Warsaw, Poland

-Few pre-war buildings remain in the Jewish Quarter (most of it was demolished in 1943 when the Warsaw Ghetto was razed to the ground), but a walk through the neighborhood will reveal a few bits and pieces from the past.
-Remnants include a row of homes, Poland’s only Jewish theater, a pre-war synagogue, the Jewish Cemetery, monuments, historical sites and fragments of the 10-foot high wall that surrounded the Ghetto in the 1940s.
+Few pre-war buildings remain in the Jewish Quarter, as most of it was demolished in 1943 when the Warsaw Ghetto was razed to the ground, however a walk through the neighborhood will reveal a few bits and pieces from the past.
+Remnants include a row of homes, Poland’s only Jewish theater, a pre-war synagogue, the Jewish Cemetery, monuments and fragments of the 10-foot high wall that surrounded the Ghetto in the 1940s.

 Top Tip: Want to tour the Jewish Quarter in a unique way?
 Take a private tour of Warsaw’s Jewish Quarter in a Fiat.